interactive-data-language/vscode-idl/extension/docs/getting-started/index.md

 - Type-based and syntax-aware auto-complete (it's also automated!)

 - Automation to keep the presentation of your code crisp, consistent, and looking like our goal for the future of IDL

+## Licensing

+First and foremost, this extension is free, and does not require a license of IDL or ENVI in order to run.

+The only time an IDL license is required is when you start a session of IDL or run a cell in an IDL Notebook.

+Everything else, including writing code, hover help, and auto complete, works without even having IDL installed on your machine.

+This is the intended design to make it easier for people to write and interact with IDL code without the need to have our software to get some work done.